is part of the Informa Markets Division of Informa PLC

-Benjamin Tal, Deputy Chief Economist, CIBC Capital Markets
+Benjamin Tal, Managing Director & Deputy Chief Economist, CIBC Capital Markets

 Canada has a diverse cross-section of buyers, developers and owners which results in varying asset values.
 What changes have occurred in property values with a focus on ICI and residential lands over the past 12 months and what opportunities or challenges are forecast over the next year?
 Paul will scan across Canadian markets as he provides an overview on pricing.
 With specific focus on key and notable markets he will provide a deeper understanding of just how intrinsically different each market is.

 It has been said that by 2050, 6.3B people will be living in cities.
 That is 67% of the total world population.
 How are cities growing, shaping, forming?
 What are they contemplating regarding planning, design and quality of life?
 As Canadian cities continue to expand upwards and outwards, it is vital to fully comprehend what other international cities are currently doing and planning to engage in to manage this massive influx of people.
 Sustainability, design, urban planning and more will all be examined in this very important session.

 Patricia McCarney, President & CEO, World Council on City Data and Director, Global Cities Institute, University of Toronto